tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 Now, whenever you rerun the plugin with a different `font size`, your body text will update automatically!

-/Aside 1: The plugin also generates a palette in a bolder font weight.
+Aside: The plugin also generates a palette in a bolder font weight.
 I haven't seen this phenomenon talked about anywhere else in the Utopia ecosystem.
 But it's there.
 I took it as an invitation and modified some of the font-weights for my purposes.
 A system is, like, just the beginning, man.

 ### Figure out a `type scale`

-As before, this guide will focus on either `min` or `max`.
+As before, start by focusing on either `min` or `max`.

-Especially rough instructions More of a set of hints.
-Then my story to illustrate.

--   Make sure You have a different type of text in your wireframe apart from the body text -- maybe some headings or some smaller text like an image caption.
-You should have a few texts of different sizes to see how a type scale will harmonize across your design.
+-   Add a different type of text in your wireframe -- something other than the body text.
+Maybe some headings or some smaller text like an image caption.
+The point is to have texts of different sizes to see how a type scale will fit into your design.

 -   Apply Utopia styles to every piece of text in your design.
 You may not know what style to assign to which text.
 That's ok.
-Take some educated guesses.
+Take some educated guesses and read on.

--   Now you should have at least 2 Utopian text styles living in your wireframe.
+-   You should have at least 2 Utopian text styles living in your wireframe.
 Try changing the font family of all of these in one swoop by running [the 'Utopia / Batch update text styles' plugin](https://www.figma.com/community/plugin/979005485047252094/Utopia-%2F-Batch-update-text-styles).
-Even if You undo this, it's good that You know that this is easy to do.
+You can also easily undo this.
+It's good that You know that this is an easy thing to do.

--   Run the Utopia plugin again, just with a different type scale.
+-   Run the Utopia system-generator-plugin again, just with a different type scale.
 The text in your wireframe should update.
-Adjust: the scale ratio, the number of steps in the scale, the font weight, etc. Rinse and repeat until You find a scale that _fits your needs_.
+Keep adjusting the scale ratio, the number of steps in the scale, the font weight, etc, and rerunning the plugin until You find a scale that _fits your needs_.

 -   Do the same thing for the other state.
 Try using a sharper scale for `max` (higher ratio) and a softer one for `min` (lower ratio).

-A high ratio gives thiccc headings.
+---

 I felt this part of the process was especially iterative (messy) because there are so many moving parts.
 It's a whole scale of things, after all.
-Many moving parts can overwhelm my brain, so I gave it a hand and tried to simplify the process:
+Many moving parts can overwhelm my brain, so here's how I tried to simplify the process:

 While designing my landing page, I got obsessed with my big chunky hero-heading because who doesn't.
 I wanted it to stay on a single line.
 So I made it as big as possible and paid attention to the font size.